Ejazakhtarr/apnacollage-demo/README.md

 # apnacollage-demo
-this is first git repository
+This is my  first git repository
+Author - Ejaz Akhtar